-It can be daunting to see whole lists of things to do, things to make, things to learn, and things to buy when you’re first begin to prepare your home and family.
+It can be daunting to see whole lists of things to do, things to make, things to learn, and things to buy when you’re first beginning to prepare your home and family.
 I’ll share some of my favorite finds at Dollar Tree to help you get started!

-Dollar stores are definitely places to be aware of what you’re buying.
+Dollar stores are places to be aware of what you’re buying.
 Sure, it’s priced at a dollar, but an item might not be worth a dollar.
-Or it may be such poor quality that you’re wasting your dollar when you really need to use the item.
+Or it may be such poor quality that you’re wasting your dollar when you need to use the item.

-But, if you are of a keen eye, not particularly picky about ‘style’, and prepared with your lists, you can really stretch your budget and stock up!
+But, if you are of a keen eye, not particularly picky about ‘style’, and prepared with your lists, you can stretch your budget and stock up!

-25 Preparedness Items to Buy at Dollar Tree
+25+ Prepping and Emergency Items to Buy at Dollar Tree

-1. First Aid
+1. First Aid Supplies for Emergency Situations

 Bandages, splints, wrappings, ice packs, knee braces, pain patches, medicines, ointments, and so much more.
 I have found that the first aid supplies are great buys, and I can stock our first aid kits quickly and inexpensively from Dollar Tree.